blbadger/blbadger.github.io/input-generation.md

 {% include youtube.html id='yp9axdNcCG8' %}

+Note that much of the fluctuation in the class activation scatterplot to the right is due to the change in input image resolution, which changes the activation value for each class even if it does not change the relative activation values of the target class compared with the others.

 There is a noticeable translation in the image from the top left to the bottom right during the initial 75 iterations with the function above.
 This is the result of using nearest neighbor interpolation while resampling using `torch.nn.functional.interpolate`.
 It appears that in the case where multiple pixels are equidistant from the target, the upper left-most pixel is chosen as the nearest neighbor.
 When downsampling an input, we are guaranteed to have four pixels that are nearest neighbors to the new pixels.

 This can be remedied by choosing an interpolation method that averages over pixels rather than picking only one pixel value.
 The following diagram illustrates the upper-left nearest neighbor interpolation method compared to a bilinear interpolation.
 Note how the upper left pixel becomes centered down and to the right of its original center for nearest neighbor interpolation, whereas in contrast the bilinear interpolation simply averages all pixels together and does not 'move' the top left value to the center.